Baburam Bhattarai: Personal life

 Bhattarai was born in Gorkha Belbas in Khoplang VDC.
 He was born in a low-middle class peasant family.
 He has three siblings: one elder sister, one younger sister and one younger brother.
-He belongs to Brahmin group.
+He belongs to the Bahun group.

 He completed his secondary school education from Amar Jyoti High School in Luintel, Gorkha.
 He was a classmate of Upendra Devkota.
 He went to high school at Amrit Science College.
 After that under the Colombo plan scholarship, he studied Bachelor of Architecture in 1977 from Chandigarh.
-"He had been an outstanding student," says Lieut-Col Bakshi (retd), Principal of the college.
+"He had been an outstanding student", says Lieut-Col Bakshi (retd), Principal of the college.
 It was during this time he became the founding President of All India Nepalese Student's Association.
 This organization ended up becoming his first step towards building his academic interests outside the field of architecture.

 Bhattarai went to the Delhi School of Planning and Architecture for an M.Tech. degree.
 He is married to Hisila Yami, a fellow Maoist leader.
 They have a daughter, Manushi.

 He completed his PhD degree from Jawaharlal Nehru University in 1986.
 His thesis was published in 2003 as "The Nature of Underdevelopment and Regional Structure of Nepal - A Marxist Analysis".

 Publications

 Bhattarai has contributed a number of published works, including The Nature of Underdevelopment and Regional Structure of Nepal: A Marxist Analysis (Adroit Publishers, Delhi, 2003) which is a cursory rewriting of his PhD thesis.
 Other works include Politico-Economic Rationale of People's War in Nepal (Utprerak Publications, Kathmandu, 1998), and Nepal! krantika aadharharu (in Nepali) (Janadisha Publications, 2004).
 His books and articles have had some impact on Nepalis both at home and abroad, though primarily only on those who share his political beliefs.
-Among his many well read newspaper articles is "Let’s Give No Legitimacy to the Beneficiaries of the New Kot Massacre" written in the aftermath of Palace Massacre of 2001.
+Among his many well read newspaper articles is "Let's Give No Legitimacy to the Beneficiaries of the New Kot Massacre" written in the aftermath of Palace Massacre of 2001.
 Similarly, it is widely believed that he is the principal author of the most successful Election Manifesto brought out by Communist Party of Nepal (Maoists) in March 2008 in preparation of the Constituent Assembly Election held in April 2008.

+He was also one of the signatories of Statement on AI Risk (2023) open letter.